panzerdp/dmitripavlutin.com/content/posts/059-infinity/index.md

 ## 4. *Infinity* use cases

-The infinity value is handy when you'd like to initialize computations involving numbers comparisons.
+The infinity value is handy when you'd like to initialize computations involving comparisons of numbers.

 For example, when searching for a minimum value in an array: